chef/chef-web-docs/chef_master/source/resource_execute.rst

 Syntax
 =====================================================
-A **execute** resource block typically executes a single command that is unique to the environment in which a recipe will run.
+An **execute** resource block typically executes a single command that is unique to the environment in which a recipe will run.
 Some **execute** resource commands are run by themselves, but often they are run in combination with other Chef resources.
 For example, a single command that is run by itself:

 .. code-block:: ruby